poseidon4o/mem-mapped/README.md

 # mem-mapped

 Windows specific memory mapped file implementation.
-The main goal is speed in singl threaded usage.
+The main goal is speed in single threaded usage.

 ### Strong sides
  - Write to disk will happen only when data is actually changed